Chip.cpp could fail by using a NULL pointer

 473 proj->SetUniversalGround(lat, lon);

-#16 Updated by Ian Humphrey almost 3 years ago
+#16 Updated by Ian Humphrey about 3 years ago

 - Status changed from In Progress to Rejected

 Rejected because use of the Chip class's API cannot allow the proj pointer to be NULL at line 473 (see explanation below).